cdebacco/tcec_sampling/README.md

 ### Sampling an undirected network
 All the functionalities are provided by the TcecSampler class.
-To perform exploration one just needs to provide define a `successors` function that, given a node, returns all its neighbours.
+To perform exploration one just needs to provide a `successors` function that, given a node, returns all its neighbours.
 This will be passed as input at sampling time and called by the sampler when the neighbours of a node are needed by the algorithm.
 Notice that by _neighbours_ of a node in an undirected graph we mean all the nodes connected to it.